AnnPhann2204/EEGSignal-for-AD/README.md

 # Alzheimer's Disease Classification Using EEG Data

-This repository is a modification of the original repository by **tsyoshihara** and builds upon the research outlined in the paper **"Alzheimer’s disease patients classification through EEG signals processing"** by Fiscon et al. (2018).
+This repository is a modification of the original repository by **tsyoshihara**.
 The work combines EEG signal processing with supervised machine learning methods to classify Alzheimer's disease patients.

 ## Dataset
 The EEG dataset used in this project was sourced from Fiscon et al.’s 2014 paper and consists of 3 classes: **AD**: Alzheimer's disease, **MCI**: Mild Cognitive Impairment, **HC**: Healthy Control